thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Angular_Services.desc.md

 * The constructor takes in an argument.
 This is the singleton that the service provides.
 We save that service in the instance with `this.peopleSvc = peopleSvc;`
 * We used the service's `addPerson` method in the controller's `addPerson` method.
 * We get access to the people with a `people()` method, which returns the people stored in the service.
-* Lastly, we **inject** the PeopleService into the controller with `PeopleCtrl.$inject = ['PeopleService'];` This is how we can include the service into the constructor at the top.
+* Lastly, we **inject** the PeopleService into the controller with `PeopleCtrl.$inject = ['peopleService'];` This is how we can include the service into the constructor at the top.
 Note that the array contains a string with the name of the service.
 This is the same name as defined in the `app.js` file.
 This process is called **dependency injection**.

 The one last thing is we want to update our HTML to reflect our need to grab the people via a method versus a variable.